lucashn/peakutils/README.rst

     :alt: Latest Version

-As the name implies, this package provides utilities related to the detection of peaks for 1D data, such as estimating the baseline, finding the indexes of the peaks in the data and performing Gaussian fitting or centroid computation to further increase the resolution of the peak detection.
+As the name implies, this package provides utilities related to the detection of peaks on 1D data.
+Includes functions to perform baseline estimation, to find the indexes of the peaks in the data and performing Gaussian fitting or centroid computation to further increase the resolution of the peak detection.

 The documentation is available at http://pythonhosted.org/PeakUtils .